Homemade Bone Broth

 You will need to keep an eye on your broth for at least the first 30-60 minutes while simmering, as it will continually develop a foamy top layer.
 These are the impurities from the bones and every once in a while you’ll want to scoop off that foam with a slotted spoon and discard.

 The longer you allow your bones to simmer, the richer your broth will become.
-We recommend at least 12 hours for good results, but if you keep it going for at least 24 hours (and preferably 48!), you will be very well compensated for the extra patience with deeper, more complex flavors.
+We recommend at least 12 hours for good results, but if you use a crockpot and keep it going for at least 24 hours (and preferably 48!), you will be very well compensated for the extra patience with deeper, more complex flavors.

 When the delicious smell in your kitchen has gone on too long to ignore, remove the bones from the broth.
 Pour the broth through your fine mesh strainer or cheesecloth and into your heat-safe vessel.

-If there are any small particles remaining, strain again.
-When your broth is particle-free, it’s ready to consume!
+It's now ready to consume and is best served quite warm, like a hot soup.
 Place any unused broth in a refrigerator to cool.
 After a while, you may end up with a small layer of fat on the top.
 If that’s not appealing, feel free to remove and discard, but just know that this lipid separation is completely natural and this is an incredibly healthy, nutritious fat for which your body and mind will thank you.

-You now have a congealed, gelatinous stock of ostrich bone broth.
-Congratulations - this is exactly what you want.
-You can now portion into smaller containers and refrigerate or freeze until ready to reheat into its liquid form and enjoy.
+You now have a congealed, gelatinous stock of nutrient-dense ostrich bone broth that you can portion into smaller containers and refrigerate or freeze until ready to reheat and enjoy.